t0mm0/dfp/replit.md

 - July 03, 2025.
 Completely redesigned Protest Beats page to use individual players like Tunes page, arranged in rows not columns
 - July 03, 2025.
 Created new "Create Your Own" experiment page for users to design custom beats with intuitive 16-step grid interface
 - July 03, 2025.
 Added experiment page to navigation and routing system
+- July 03, 2025.
+Updated protest beats to use same 16-step grid visualization as other pages with numbered beats 1-16
+- July 03, 2025.
+Fixed BeatboxPlayer component to automatically select first available pattern and work with experiment page
+- July 03, 2025.
+Resolved TypeScript issues with instrument state management in BeatboxPlayer component

 ## User Preferences